 The Company is committed to wider stakeholder engagement as well as living up to its social responsibilities, viewing these as crucial to business success.

-At this time the company’s broader commitment to corporate social responsibility (CSR) and environmental, social and governance responsibility (“ESG”) are under review.
-The principle of aligning strong commercial performance with our CSR initiatives will be adhered to going forward.
+At this time the Company’s broader commitments to corporate social responsibility (CSR) and environmental, social and governance responsibility (“ESG”) are under review.
+The principle of aligning strong commercial performance with our CSR and ESG initiatives will be adhered to going forward.

-The Company holds regular “town hall” meetings throughout the year where the CEO and other members of the management team provide information on the current state of the technology, the health of the Company and other important information, including recognizing employee achievements.
+The Company holds regular “town hall” meetings throughout the year where the Chief Executive Officer and other members of the management team provide information on the current state of the technology, the health of the Company and other important information, including recognizing employee achievements.
 These meetings also provide an opportunity for employees to ask questions, seek additional information and provide feedback.

-The Board is responsible for the Company's risk management and believes that effective risk management underpins the delivery of the Company's strategy and objectives.
-The risk management process involves the identification and prioritisation of key risks, together with appropriate controls and plans for mitigation, which are then reported to the Board as part of the quarterly management reporting procedures.
+The board is responsible for the Company's risk management and believes that effective risk management underpins the delivery of the Company's strategy and objectives.
+The risk management process involves the identification and prioritization of key risks, together with appropriate controls and plans for mitigation, which are then reported to the board as part of the quarterly management reporting procedures.
 A risk register is maintained and regularly updated.

 The Group’s internal financial control and monitoring procedures include: